ngageoint/hootenanny/README.md

 * **[Attribute Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/AttributeConflation.asciidoc)** - _Transfer attributes over to geometries_ - Conflate map A with B where only tags are transferred from B to matching features in A and no changes are made to A's geometries.
 Use this type of conflation when the first dataset's geometry is superior to a second dataset, but the attributes of the second dataset are superior to that of the first dataset.
 * **[Differential Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/DifferentialConflation.asciidoc)** - _Only add new features_ - Conflate map A with B where the only data added to the output from B is in areas that don't overlap with A. Use this type of conflation when you want to fill in holes in your dataset with data from another source without modifying any data in the first dataset.
 * **[Differential Tag Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/DifferentialConflation.asciidoc)** - _Only add new tags_ - Conflate map A with B where only tags are transferred from B to matching features in A and entire features are added from B to A in areas where B does not overlap with A. This workflow provides a mix of capabilities from both [Attribute Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/AttributeConflation.asciidoc) and regular [Differential Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/DifferentialConflation.asciidoc).
-* **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cookie-cut.asciidoc)** (aka Cookie Cutter Conflation) - _Replace a section_ - 1) Define a region in map A and replace data in that region with data in the same region from map B OR 2) Define a region in map A to preserve and replace data outside of it with data outside of the region from map B. Use this type of conflation if you have a specific region of your dataset that you would like to replace with data from another dataset.
+* **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cookie-cut.asciidoc)** (aka Cookie Cutter Conflation) - _Replace a section_ - Either 1) Define a region in map A and replace data in that region with data in the same region from map B OR 2) Define a region in map A to preserve and replace data outside of it with data outside of the region from map B. Use this type of conflation if you have a specific region of your dataset that you would like to replace with data from another dataset or you would like to surround your dataset with new data.

 # [Conflation Algorithms](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/ConflationAlgsOverview.md)